Chase Sapphire Preferred® Card vs. Amex Delta Gold

 Deals Points is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
 Opinions and recommendations are ours alone.
 Terms apply to the offers.
 See our Advertising Disclosure for more information.

-If you’re someone who loves to travel, having a travel credit card can be a game-changer!
-And if you’re looking for one, the Chase Sapphire Preferred® Card and the Delta SkyMiles® Gold American Express Card are two good options that you can consider!
+The Chase Sapphire Preferred® Card and the Delta SkyMiles® Gold American Express Card are two good options for travel rewards cards.

 Best Starter Travel Card